 Let’s look at each tool very briefly:

 Deliberate misrepresentation of fact has always been the privilege of the directors of mass media.
 Their agents – the PR industry – cannot afford random objective journalism, interpreting events as they actually take place.
 This would be much too confusing for the average consumer, who has been spoonfed his opinions since the day he was born.
 No, we can’t have that.
-In all the confusion the viewer might get the idea that he is supposed to make up his own mind about the significance of some event or other.
+In all the confusion, the viewer might get the idea that he is supposed to make up his own mind about the significance of some event or other.
 The end product of good media is single-mindedness.
-Confusion and individual interpretation of events do not foster the homogenized, one-dimensional lemming outlook.
+Individual interpretation of events does not foster the homogenized, one-dimensional lemming outlook.

 So it was decided that the murderous tyrant thing, though good, was not enough.
 To whip a sleeping people into war consciousness has historically involved one additional prerequisite: threat.
 Saddam must therefore be not only a baby-killing maniac; he must be a threat to the rest of the world, especially America.
 Why?
 Because he has weapons of mass destruction.
 For almost two years, this myth was assiduously programmed into that lowest common denominator of awareness which Americans substitute for consciousness.
 Even though the myth has now been openly dismissed by the Regime itself, the majority of us still believe it.